top of page

 Lima's valley has been inhabited for over five thousand years.

-Long before the Spanish arrived, the Ichma civilization turned the desert into a fertile valley with an intricate web of canals.
-That same logic of control—of water, of space—still shapes the city.
+Long before the Spanish arrived, the Ichma civilization turned the desert into a fertile valley.
+That same logic of control, of water and space, still shapes the city.

 At the Plaza de Armas, political and religious power has been concentrated for almost five centuries.

-The Spanish built their Palace and Cathedral directly over pre-Incan foundations, fusing worlds into a single facade.
+The Spanish built their Palace and Cathedral directly over pre-Incan foundations.

 A short walk from the Plaza de Armas lies the Casa de Aliaga, home to the same family since 1535.

-A couple steps away you will find the Convent of Santo Domingo, a place of quiet grandeur, where art from different centuries shares the same cloister.
+A couple steps away you will find the Convent of Santo Domingo.
 Climb the bell tower and the old town unfolds around you in shades of terracotta and dust.

-Other guides might send you to the San Francisco Convent.
-We prefer the intimacy of Santo Domingo where art can be appreciated without the pressure of hundreds of tourists moving you along.
+While almost every guide might send you to the San Francisco Convent.
+We prefer the intimacy of Santo Domingo where colonial art can be appreciated without the pressure of hundreds of tourists moving you along.

 Hidden